5 Home Remedies for Allergic Rhinitis

 - A pot of hot water

 - 4 drops of eucalyptus essential oil

 - 4 drops of mint essential oil

-- When you’ve boiled a pot of hot water, take it off the heat and then add the essential oils.
+- First, boil a pot of hot water, then take it off the heat and add the essential oils.

 - Cover your head with a towel but blow your nose first to clear your nostrils.
-This is how you’ll be able to inhale the vapors much better.
+This way you’ll be able to inhale the vapors much better.